Lazy22zz/UE5-RPG-Combat-Game/README.md

 - 16, Light Attack Combo\
   In GA_LightAttack_Master,\
   ![Screenshot 2025-02-21 174706](https://github.com/user-attachments/assets/2aaec406-1620-44a5-a13c-8aaf7ecf7d32)\
-  Create a new variable `AttackMontageMap`, which is a integer, map, montage - object interference;\
+  Create a new variable `AttackMontageMap`, which is an integer, map, montage - object interference;\
   Make sure the `CurrentLightAttackCount`, `CombotCountRestTimeHandle` is private;\
   Enable the Instancing policy to `Instanced per Actor`\
   In GA_LightAttack_Axe,\
   ![Screenshot 2025-02-21 174819](https://github.com/user-attachments/assets/e5bb9b6f-7ffa-4104-89be-8c93e56e59d8)\
+  Make sure those montages `EnableRootMotion` is checked;\
   We need to use a new slot, `Fullbody`, for these montages, and change their rate scale;\
   And add this new slot into ABP_Hero.\
   ![Screenshot 2025-02-21 175101](https://github.com/user-attachments/assets/11f5d1c7-7ac0-4cbe-a921-c8c216ab29a3)